bleekere/TAG/sample-files/austen/Lady-Susan.md

 	# a paragraph contains a sequence of lines as well as a sequence of sentences

-	# a line contains some text
+	# a line contains some alphanumeric characters

-	# a sentence contains some text
+	# a sentence contains alphanumeric characters and may contain words (w)

+	# a w contains a hyphen

+So we can say that:

+	text > page > lines > characters
+	text > letter > title > salute > content > sentence > w

 ## Attempt to divide the tags by hierarchy
 **[NOTE]** *This gave no satisfying result, so we decided to approach it "bottom-up": that is, starting from the tags and exploring their relationships, instead of sorting them by hierarchy.*